 Cloud is no longer just a way to streamline processes, it’s a major differentiator.
 The cloud has become essential to businesses thriving in an ever-changing world.
 Migrating to the cloud has become one of the most vital aspects of being an effective, modern business.
+The Cloud is the key to a successful digital transformation.

 Digital transformation has been the leading edge for many businesses trying to become more agile and competitive.
 However, many businesses have not yet fully embraced the potential of the cloud.
 This is even though owning and running physical servers and data centers is comparatively more expensive costly and requires considerable effort to maintain.